Jevans2497/JonsDaffyTypeaheadProject/README.md

 I struggled at first with asynchronously loading images in the MovieResultsViewControlller tableview.
 I worked through an issue where an image would be set correctly, but then another API call would finish and set an invalid image.
 I noticed that popular movies seemed to return their images more quickly than less popular ones, which makes sense given that users are more likely to query popular movies.

-The biggest improvement I could make to this project would be to clean up my approach to asynchronous image loading -- my approach works, but I'm not sure that it is techincally the "correct" approach.
+The biggest improvement I could make to this project would be to clean up my approach to asynchronous image loading as I found my solution hacky and unreliable.

 The solution I came up with consists of two main components: